terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 * `alb_controller_url`: URL of an existing ALB controller that will be created in VCLOUD side.
 See the [ALB guide][alb] for more info.
 * `alb_controller_username`: Username to access the ALB controller.
 See the [ALB guide][alb] for more info.
 * `alb_controller_password`: Password of the username used to access the ALB controller.
 See the [ALB guide][alb] for more info.
-* `alb_importable_cloud_name`: Name of the existing ALB Cloud defined in the ALB controller that will be imported to create an ALB Cloud in VCD.
+* `alb_importable_cloud_name`: Name of the existing ALB Cloud defined in the ALB controller that will be imported to create an ALB Cloud in VCLOUD.
 See the [ALB guide][alb] for more info.
 * `solutions_routed_network_gateway_ip`: The gateway IP of the [Routed network][routed_network] that will be created in the Solutions Organization.
 * `solutions_routed_network_prefix_length`: The prefix length of the [Routed network][routed_network] that will be created in the Solutions Organization.
 * `solutions_routed_network_ip_pool_start_address`: The [Routed network][routed_network] that will be created in the Solutions Organization will have a pool of usable IPs, this field